Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

+where $TP$ stands for true positive and corresponds to the pixels that were labeled as a "plume" and were correctly identified by the classifier. $FP$ - false positive, it corresponds to the pixels that were not labeled as a "plume", but were identified as a "plume" by the classifier. $FN$ stands for false negative and corresponds to the pixels that were not classified as a "plume" by the classifier, but were labeled as such by the labeler.
+The ROC curve visualizes True Positive ($TP$) scores as a function of False Positive ($FP$) scores.

-\subsection{Cross-validation and parameters optimization}
+\subsubsection{Cross-validation and parameters optimization}

-For the model fine-tuning and model performance evaluation, nested cross-validation was used.
-In the inner loop, we performed a randomized grid-search with 5-fold cross-validation to optimize all hyperparameters of the methods compared in the experiments.
-The AP score was used as a target function for the optimization of the multivariate models, while the F1 score, which optimizes the binary responses of the classifier, was used for the optimization of the values of the thresholds used for the benchmark models.
-In the outer loop, the 5-fold cross-validation served for the evaluation of the quality of the models' performance.
-To prevent the situation where the pixels originated from the same ship plume image end up in two different sets (training-test set, training-validation set), a non-overlapping group dataset split strategy was used both for inner and outer loop cross-validations.
+For the model fine-tuning and model performance evaluation, nested cross-validation \cite{stone1974cross, cawley2010over} was used.
+In the inner loop, we performed a randomized grid-search \cite{10.5555/2188385.2188395} with 5-fold cross-validation to optimize the hyperparameters of the used models.
+The AP score was used as a target function for optimization.
+The performance of the best model identified during the inner loop of cross-validation is evaluated on the "hold-out" test set, generated during the outer loop of cross-validation.
+The above-mentioned procedure is repeated five times, generating five independent training and test sets.
+An illustration of the applied cross-validation scheme can be found in Figure \ref{CV}.
 The search space of the hyperparameters for each of the analyzed multivariate models is provided in Appendix \ref{Ahyperparams}.
-For Logistic Regression, Linear SVM, RBF SVM, and Random Forest the information of class imbalance was provided as calculated on the train set with a class weight matrix.
-The XGBoost classifier is able to directly optimize the responses using the Average Precision score as a target function.
+The optimal parameters selected for each model by the randomized grid search can be found in Appendix \ref{Ahyperparams_selected}.